 What is Split Pushing?

-Split pushing, in its simplest form, is when you move to a weak or undefended lane to apply pressure by pushing the wave in attempts to gain a tower advantage.
+Split pushing is when you move to a weak or undefended lane to apply pressure by pushing the wave in attempts to gain a tower advantage.
 It’s usually associated with the later stages of the mid-to-late game where it is easier to push effectively.
 There are a few reasons for this, such as death timers being longer and champions being able to push quickly.

 The lanes that are usually pushed in this type of fashion are Bot lane and Top lane.
 This is because they are the outer lanes of the Rift and they are longer in comparison to the Mid lane.
 This means split pushing can usually be more effective because the enemies will take longer to get to you, which will either give you time to apply more pressure or escape.
 Keep in mind that these are not the only reasons, but these are some of the best ones to split push a side lane.